 The training center was destroyed.
 When the rebels bombed the mountain, causing that massive avalanche and rockslide, they trapped more than a thousand people in the mountain,.
 Something broke and gas from the hovercrafts leaked below.
 It took them years to clean up the charred remains of where we spent so much of our adolescent years.
 Part of the mountain collapsed too because the ceiling of the center caved.
 No wonder we didn't support the rebels.
 Look at the damage they caused!
 I stopped training and working on the stronghold when my brother died so I wasn't there, but if I had been, my fate would have been the same as all our friends.

 Statues have been erected of the 1,800 tributes, a fraction of the victims of the Capitol, all over Panem.
 They didn't discriminate against our district, even though we were the least willing to help the rebellion.
 I told the people who came to build their statues where they should go and that they really should be on the same pedestal.
 So they stand up here on the mountain where we hiked. fourteen thousand feet up, nearly three miles above sea level.
 They are as they would have wanted to be: home again, sleeping under stars, together forever, my brother and the girl he loved.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, agirlnamedbillyWrite a Review